Columbus TN Visa Attorneys

 - You must be qualified to practice your profession.

 If you have questions about the TN visa and would like to consult with an experienced attorney, do not wait to contact The Law Firm of Shihab & Associates.
-Our Columbus immigration lawyers have over 50 years of combined legal experience in a wide variety of complex visa and other immigration law matters.
+Our Columbus TN visa lawyers have over 50 years of combined legal experience in a wide variety of complex employment visas and other immigration law matters.

 Professions Covered by NAFTA

-To qualify, you must have a job offer from an employer that is located in the U.S. You may not be self-employed, but you may be an independent contractor for the employer.
+To qualify for a TN visa, you must have a job offer from an employer that is located in the U.S. You may not be self-employed, but you may be an independent contractor for the employer.
 Your employer should provide you with a letter that you can use as evidence in support of your TN visa petition.
-The letter should include a description of the firm, detailed description of the position, and job requirements including work experience, licensing, and education.
+The letter should include a description of the firm, the position, and job requirements including work experience, licensing, and education.